-You have heard about the Android head units for your car; there is even an Android auto for some cars that work very well with the Motorola MA1 adaptor.
+You have heard about the Android head units for your car; there is even an Android auto for some cars that works very well with the Motorola MA1 adaptor.
 This adaptor turns your compatible factory-fitted car entertainment/navigation screen into an Android auto device.

 But what about an Apple car radio?